jrief/django-entangled/README.md

-In a typical form editing view, we would create a form inheriting from [ModelForm](https://docs.djangoproject.com/en/stable/topics/forms/modelforms/#modelform) and refer to this model using the `model` attribute in the `Meta`-class.
-Then the `properties`-field would show up as unstructured JSON, rendered inside a `<textarea ...><textarea>`.
+In a typical form editing view, we would create a form inheriting from [ModelForm](https://docs.djangoproject.com/en/stable/topics/forms/modelforms/#modelform) and refer to this model using the `model` attribute in its `Meta`-class.
+Then the `properties`-field would show up as unstructured JSON, rendered inside a `<textarea ...></textarea>`.
 This definitely is not what we want!
 Instead we create a typical Django Form using the alternative class `EntangledModelForm`.

 ```python